localdevices/pyorc/README.md

 pip install pyopenrivercam[extra]
 ```
 The `[extra]` section ensures that also geographical plotting is supported, which we recommend especially for the
-set up of a camera configuration.
+set up of a camera configuration with RTK-GPS measured control points.

 ### Upgrading from pypi with pip